 We use the term living system, because, like an EV, all the elements must be designed to work together with optimum performance in order to reach the twin goals of less than zero carbon emissions and achieving that at a price below current, traditionally built, homes and communities.

 Also, a combination of the “core and shell” basically the equivalent of the body in a car, along with the power source (rooftop solar) each have to be hyper-efficient and work together at maximum performance.

-Add to this eco-friendly insulation and HVAC systems, such as the Sealed Climate Control Plan, a great example of this in the retro-fit space, and something magical happens.
+Add to this eco-friendly insulation and HVAC systems and something magical happens.